-Since 2013 the LFI has suffered periodic amendments, which have been partly reflected in the above mentioned new Law on Banks Activity.
-Apart from the already mentioned innovation for the Moldovan banks to implement the Basel III capital requirements, the novelties introduced by the new law aim, among others, at:
+Apart from the already mentioned innovation brought by the new 2018 Law on Banks Activity, the novelties introduced by the new law aim, among others, at:

-• Changing the rule-based supervision to the risk-based supervision and enhancing the NBM collaboration with the supervision authorities from different states.
+Changing the rule-based supervision to the risk-based supervision and enhancing the NBM collaboration with the supervision authorities from different states.

-- Introducing a wide pallet of rights and competences for the NBM especially in the supervisory review and evaluation process (SREP).
-The key purpose of introduced SREP being to provide that banks have adequate strategies, processes and mechanisms as well as capital and liquidity to ensure a sound management and coverage of the risks they are exposed to. - Abolition of the audit (censor) commission, so that now, the mandatory bodies of a bank shall be the deliberative, supervision and executive one.
-Also, the new law limits the powers of the general shareholders meetings allegedly limiting the corporate democracy of the banks. - Introducing the concept of independent members, which is not, however, explicitly regulated by the new law, but by the secondary legislation passed by NBM.
+Introducing a wide pallet of rights and competences for the NBM especially in the supervisory review and evaluation process (SREP).
+The key purpose of introduced SREP being to provide that banks have adequate strategies, processes and mechanisms as well as capital and liquidity to ensure a sound management and coverage of the risks they are exposed to.

+Abolition of the audit (censor) commission, so that now, the mandatory bodies of a bank shall be the deliberative, supervision and executive one.
+Also, the new law limits the powers of the general shareholders meetings allegedly limiting the corporate democracy of the banks.